Scirra/Construct-Services-DotNet-Class-Library/Docs/Broadcasts.md

 All methods are available as synchronous calls, and asynchronous calls.
 All methods return an object that lets you know if the request succeeded or not.

+## Example Index

+ - [Broadcast Channel examples][internal-channels]
+   Channels are top level objects that messages can be published to

+ - [Broadcast Message examples][internal-messages]
+   Messages contain the actual message content you wish to publish to players

+ - [Broadcast Message Rating examples][internal-ratings]
+   You can allow players to rate publish broadcast messages

 # Channels

 ## Create a Broadcast Channel